Everything You Need to Know About CAWS Online Payment Processing (ePayments)

 People have become increasingly more dependent on their phones, using them for everything: including shopping and payment.
 If you want to convert all interested parties, it’s important to ensure that your payment processor works fine across different devices.

 CAWS PAYMENT PLUGINS

 CAWS is known for its flexibility when it comes to creating websites for different purposes.
 When building an ecommerce site with CAWS, you don’t have to build everything from scratch in most instances because we have numerous eCommerce platforms you can choose or work with amazing designers who have site templates ready for every eCommerce business need.
-CAWS can provide a payment processing plug-in for any site build on WordPress.
+CAWS can provide a payment processing plug-in for any site build on WordPress and Woocommerce.

 PAYMENT PROCESSING FEES TO CONSIDER

 Every party that handles a transaction wants a cut of the total amount: the card-issuing bank, credit card association, and merchant bank.